-- Let your feet soak in warm water for about 10 to 15 minutes.
-You can do this when taking a shower or bath or enjoy a warm foot soak for relaxation.
+1. Let your feet soak in warm water for about 10 to 15 minutes.
+You can do this when taking a shower or bath, or enjoy a warm foot soak for relaxation.
 Make sure the water isn't too hot as this will increase dry skin.
-Try adding Vitamin E, aromatherapy or Epsom salt to help soothe your feet and help you relax.
+Try adding vitamin E, aromatherapy, or Epsom salt to help soothe your feet and help you relax.
 After your feet have soaked, use a pumice stone to smooth out any dry or flaky areas.

-- Use your pumice stone, an emery board or a callous file to remove callouses.
-This is easiest after you have soaked your feet as the skin will be softer.
-Callouses can cause cracks in your skin, taking the time to remove them will help keep your skin soft.
+2. Use your pumice stone, an emery board, or a callous file to remove callouses.
+This is easiest after you have soaked your feet, as the skin will be softer.
+Callouses can cause cracks in your skin.
+Taking the time to remove them will help keep your skin soft.

-- Try a paraffin wax treatment on your feet.
-This type of treat helps to increase blood flow and opens up your pores so they can better absorb moisturizer.
+3. Try a paraffin wax treatment on your feet.
+This type of treatment helps to increase blood flow and opens up your pores so they can better absorb moisturizer.

-- Use a cuticle stick to gently push back cuticles.
-You can apply a cuticle cream several minutes before to help soften the cuticles and make them easier to push back.
-Do not cut your cuticles as it is too easy to cut your toes and cause infection.
+4. Use a cuticle stick to gently push back cuticles.
+You can apply cuticle cream to help soften the cuticles and make them easier to push back.
+Do not cut your cuticles, as it is too easy to cut your toes and cause infection.

-- If your feet are itchy, run or peeling between your toes, it may be a sign of athlete's feet.
-Use over-the counter products to treat your feet, being sure to treat in between the toes.
+7. If your feet are itchy or peeling between your toes, it may be a sign of athlete's feet.
+Use over-the-counter products to treat your feet, being sure to treat in between the toes.
 Creams and ointments are often more effective than powders.

-- Do simple exercises such as stretching your ankles by pointing your toes and then bringing them back toward your face.
+8. Do simple exercises, such as stretching your ankles by pointing your toes and then bringing them back toward your face.

-- When applying moisturizer, don't forget your feet.
-The skin on your feet can dry out during the winter months, especially if you are wearing heavy socks which absorb moisture from the skin.
+10. When applying moisturizer, don't forget your feet.
+The skin on your feet can dry out during the winter months, especially if you are wearing heavy socks that absorb moisture from the skin.

-- Avoid walking barefoot on carpet as the carpet can absorb the moisturizer and dry out the bottom of your feet.
+11. Avoid walking barefoot on carpet, as the carpet can absorb the moisturizer and dry out the bottom of your feet.

-- If you have trouble with sweating, you can use an anti-perspirant on your feet as well.
-This is the same as used on your under-arms, just be sure it is an anti-perspirant only and not a deodorant.
+12. If you have trouble with sweating, you can use an antiperspirant on your feet as well.
+This is the same as used on your underarms.
+Just be sure it is an antiperspirant only and not a deodorant.
 For odors, it is best to use a shoe insert that contains charcoal.

-- Be sure to wear proper fitting shoes.
-Shoes that are too tight or ill-fitting can cause corns, callouses or blisters.
-When purchasing shoes, be sure to measure both feet as often one foot is slightly larger than the other.
+13. Be sure to wear properly fitting shoes.
+Shoes that are too tight or ill-fitting can cause corns, callouses, or blisters.
+When purchasing shoes, be sure to measure both feet, as often one foot is slightly larger than the other.
 Buy your shoes to fit whichever foot is larger.

-- Remove your nail polish on a regular basis, making sure there is no residue left, and examine your toes to make sure there is no discoloration in your toenails.
+14. Remove your nail polish on a regular basis, making sure there is no residue left.
+Examine your toes to make sure there is no discoloration in your toenails.

 By taking care of your feet year round, you will make sure they stay healthy and look their best when sandal season once again arrives.